Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Acknowledgments

 \section{Acknowledgments}

-The authors thank the anonymous reviewers for their valuable suggestions.
-This work is supported in part by funds from the National Natural Science Foundation of China(62131004, 62531002, 62306051, 62481540175, 62276035), the Taishan Scholars Foundation of Shandong Province(tsqn202507225), and the Natural Science Foundation of Chongqing (CSTB2025NSCQ-GPX0857).
+This work is supported in part by funds from the National Natural Science Foundation of China (62131004, 62531002, 62306051, 62481540175, 62276035), the Taishan Scholars Foundation of Shandong Province (tsqn202507225), and the Natural Science Foundation of Chongqing (CSTB2025NSCQ-GPX0857).
 The Fundamental Research and the Scientific and the Technological Research Program of Chongqing Municipal Education Commission (KJQN202300718).